tinman8/GettingAndCleaningDataWeek4Assignment/README.md

-There is a single file within the repo that is used to complete the analysis of the UCI HAR Dataset: `analysis.r`.
+There is a single file within the repo that is used to complete the analysis of the UCI HAR Dataset: `run_analysis.r`.
 Refer to \`CodeBook.md\` for the output of this script.
 The process that is completed in this script is as follows:

 1. Checks if the data already exists, and if not, downloads the dataset and saves to a directory labeled "data".